yoavnir/specs2016/specs/docs/struct.md

 `specs  a: w1 1  SET "#1:=a+1"  WHILE "#1-=1" DO  /*/ n  DONE`

 This now returns the correct values for all the integers from zero and up.
 But it tends to get into endless loops.
 Plug in inputs like `-1`, `1.2`, or `hello` and **specs** hangs.
 A future version will have a **while-guard** feature that will make specs exit with an error in a case like this, but it is up to the specification to avoid endless loops.
-Do not use a loop condition such as this unless it is certain that `#1` is positive integer when entering the loop for the first time.
+Do not use a loop condition such as this unless it is certain that `#1` is a positive integer when entering the loop for the first time.

 ## Run-In and Run-Out
 To help with summaries and initialization, **specs** provides ways to execute certain units only at the Run-In cycle or only at the Run-Out cycle.